 In our last blog article we discussed whether shareholders in a company ought to have life insurance policies to help protect the value of the shareholding in their business and look after their loved ones if one of them died.
-“Key Man Insurance” is another option to help protect your business.
-In this article we will explain what it is, how it works and if it is useful for you to have key man insurance in place for your business.
+“Key-Man Insurance” is another option to help protect your business.
+In this article we will explain what it is, how it works and if it is useful for you to have this insurance in place for your business.

-Key man insurance is a life insurance policy that is taken out on a key employee within the company – where there are several key personnel who are critical to the business, you can have key man insurance on each of them if you wish.
+Key man insurance is a life policy that is taken out on an important employee within the company.
+Where there are several such personnel who are critical to the business, you can have life insurance on each of them if you wish.
 In small businesses this can be the owner(s), the founder(s), directors or senior managers.
-You should ask yourself who is your most valuable player and would your business still run as effectively without them if they were suddenly lost?
+You should ask yourself:

 How does it work?